HisKim1/Obsidian/Papers/@M. Bonavita, 2024.md

 > <font color="#00e676">The spectral characteristics</font> of the forecasts can in general affect standard <font color="#00e676">deterministic forecast skill performance</font> measures.
 > . . .
-> It is apparent how the less spectrally resolved forecasts appears to be more skillful than their higher resolution version.
+> It is apparent how the <font color="#00e676">less spectrally resolved forecasts appears to be more skillful</font> than their higher resolution version.

 ---